GarwelGarwel/Rimocracy/README.md

 ## Decisions

 Political decisions allow you to change many rules, such as succession type or term duration.
 Other decisions have more complex effects.
 E.g., Egalitarianism makes Governance decay depend on the median mood of your citizens (the higher the mood, the slower decay).
 Most decisions have associated Governance costs and certain requirements.
-Many decisions also affect the regime type, which can vary from 100% authoritarian to 100% democratic.
-As you move towards either authoritarianism or democracy, some decisions become unavailable and some others open up to you.

 Some decisions, like changing succession type, require support of the majority of your citizens.
 Their opinions will depend on their personalities and interests (e.g. older pawns will prefer Seniority succession and more aggressive types Martial succession).